element-hq/ess-starter-edition-core/README.md

 #### Generating the ElementDeployment CRD to Deploy Element Server Suite

-1) Create a CRD definition on your own starting from this base template:
+1) Create a `ElementDeployment` custom resource on your own starting from this base template:

    ```yaml
    apiVersion: matrix.element.io/v1alpha1